haridev-v/geometry-first-fem/notes/chapter-1-fields-as-vectors-in-function-space.md

 M(u)=3M(e_1)+5M(e_2)=3(2,1)+5(-1,3).
 $$

-This is the meaning of “$Ax$”: applying a linear map defined by how it transforms the basis.
+This is the meaning of “ $Ax$ ” : applying a linear map defined by how it transforms the basis.

 ---